YaleDHLab/lab-workshops/intro-to-javascript/README.md

 }
 ```

-This is an example of an "anonymous" function, as this function is not given a variable name.
-To make this a "named" function, we could do as follows:
+This is an example of an "anonymous" function, as this function is not assigned to a variable name.
+To make this a "named" function, we can assign our function to a variable name:

 ```
 var colorTitle = function() {